-- Improving outcomes for mothers, fetuses and babies
+- Improving outcomes for mothers and babies

 - Improving babies’ quality of life by improving their long-term health

-- Decreasing the risk for high-risk pregnant mothers
+- Decreasing the risk for expecting parents

 - Giving all babies – even those not yet born – the best chance at a bright, healthy future